-Symptoms may suggest Gardner’s syndrome.
-A doctor may use a blood test to check for the syndrome if multiple colon polyps or other symptoms have been detected.
-A blood test for Gardner’s syndrome determines if there is an APC gene mutation.
+Your doctor may use a blood test to check for Gardner’s syndrome if multiple colon polyps are detected during lower GI tract endoscopy, or if there are other symptoms.
+This blood test reveals if there is an APC gene mutation.

 Because people with Gardner’s syndrome have a higher risk of developing colon cancer, treatment is usually aimed at preventing this.

-Medications such as a COX2 inhibitor may be used to limit the growth of colon polyps.
-But the medication is not always successful.
+Medications such as an NSAID (sulindac) or a COX2 inhibitor (celecoxib) may be used to help limit the growth of colon polyps.

-Treatment also involves close monitoring of the polyps to make sure they do not become malignant.
-In some cases, removal of the colon may be recommended in order to prevent colon cancer from developing.
+Treatment also involves close monitoring of the polyps with lower GI tract endoscopy to make sure they do not become malignant (cancerous).
+Once 20 or more polyps and/or multiple higher risk polyps are found, removal of the colon is recommended in order to prevent colon cancer.

 If dental abnormalities are present, treatment may be recommended to correct problems.

-As with all medical conditions, a healthy lifestyle with proper nutrition, exercise, and stress-reduction activities can help people with the syndrome to cope with related physical and emotional issues.
+As with all medical conditions, a healthy lifestyle with proper nutrition, exercise, and stress-reduction activities can help people cope with related physical and emotional issues.

-The prognosis for people with Gardner’s syndrome varies, depending on the severity of symptoms.
-According to Stanford Medicine, people who have an APC gene mutation such as Gardner’s syndrome have an increasingly high chance of developing colon cancer as they age.
-Without surgical treatment, almost all people with the APC gene mutation will develop colon cancer by age 40.
+People who have an APC gene mutation such as that in Gardner’s syndrome have an increasingly high chance of developing colon cancer as they age.
+Without surgical treatment, almost all people with the APC gene mutation will develop colon cancer by 39 years of age (on average).

-Since the condition is inherited, there is no way to prevent it.
-Genetic testing is possible to determine if a person carries the gene mutation.
+Since Gardner’s syndrome is inherited, there is no way to prevent it.
+A doctor may conduct genetic testing, which can determine if a person carries the gene mutation.